-A list of the areas for which relief has recently been granted.

-News Releases detailing the scope of the relief and any special reporting instructions, and

-A link to the Federal Emergency Management Agency's list of federal disaster declarations.
+A list of the areas for which relief has recently been granted, - News Releases detailing the scope of the relief and any special reporting instructions, and - A link to the Federal Emergency Management Agency's list of federal disaster declarations.

-See the instructions for Box 13a through Box 13c for reporting postponed contributions on page 17.
+See the instructions for boxes 13a through 13c for reporting postponed contributions beginning on page 18.
 Qualified settlement income.
 Qualified settlement income received in connection with the Exxon Valdez litigation may be contributed to a traditional or Roth IRA.
 See P.L.
 110-343, Division C, sec.
 504 for contribution limitations and Box 2.
-Rollover Contributions on page 16.
+Rollover contributions on page 18.

 Airline payment amount.
 Qualified airline employees may contribute the amounts received (money or other property) with respect to the employee's interest in a bankruptcy claim against the airline carrier, to a Roth IRA as a rollover contribution.
 See P.L.
 110-458, sec.
 125 for contribution limitations and Box 2.
-Rollover Contributions on page 16.
+Rollover contributions on page 18.